• Skip to primary navigation

 Prep Citrus

 • Bring a large, heavy-bottomed pot half full of water to a gentle boil.
-Add the citrus slices and boil for five minutes.
+Add the citrus slices and boil for 5 minutes.
 Turn off heat, drain the water from the pot, add fresh water to the citrus in the pot, and bring to a gentle boil again.
-Boil for five minutes.
+Boil for 5 minutes.
 Repeat one more time.
 This blanching process removes some of the "bitterness" from the peel and pith, but you can skip this step entirely and jump ahead if you don't mind the bitterness.

 Make Simple Syrup for Candied Citrus

 • Make simple syrup: To the same large, heavy bottomed pot, combine 2 cups sugar with 2 cups water.
 Squeeze in any juice from the "butt" ends of the citrus.
 Bring to a low boil, stir until sugar dissolves, then reduce heat to low.
-Add back the blanched citrus slices, making sure that all of the citrus is covered by the simmering syrup.
-Simmer for 40 minutes, turning the slices over at least once.

-• Save the now-citrus-flavored syrup in an airtight container in the refrigerator!
+• Pro-tip: Save the now-citrus-flavored syrup in an airtight container in the refrigerator!
 You can use it for cocktails, tea, anywhere you'd use a syrup or sweetener.

 Dry Citrus